 Anil Kapoor On JNU Violence: 'Couldn’t Sleep All Night'; Kriti Sanon, Dia Mirza Condemn Attacks

-Many celebrities have come out and condemned the attacks on Delhi Jawaharlal Nehru University students and professors by masked assailants on Sunday night.
-Anil Kapoor and Aditya Roy Kapur too expressed shock over the incident, at the trailer launch of their film, Malang.
-Anil stated that he did not sleep all night thinking about what is happening.
+Many celebrities have come out and condemned the attacks on Delhi's Jawaharlal Nehru University students and professors by masked assailants on Sunday night.
+Anil Kapoor and Aditya Roy Kapur too expressed shock over the incident, at the trailer launch of their film Malang.
+Anil stated that he could not sleep all night thinking about what is happening.

 Reacting to the violence perpetrated on JNU students and faculty, Anil said, "It has to be condemned.
 It was quite sad and quite shocking.
 What I saw was very disturbing.
 In fact, main poori raat soya nahi yeh soch soch ke ki what is happening.
 (In fact, I did not sleep all night because I was thinking about what is happening.)
 It has to be condemned.
 Violence se kuch hone wala nahi hai.
 Jinhone yeh kiya, they should be punished, absolutely.
 (Nothing will come out of violence.
 Those who are responsible for this should be punished.)"